abishekmuthian/open-payment-host/README.md

 - Customers can buy without logging in, Increases conversion.
 - Stripe support, Just add the price id for the product and rest is done automatically.
-- Square support, Just add the amount for the product and rest is done automatically.<sup>New</sup>
+- Square support, Just add the amount for the product and rest is done automatically.
 - Multi-country pricing, Price changes automatically according to the user's location resulting in better conversion.
+- Light and Dark theme <sup>new</sup>
 - Mailchimp support, Customers are automatically added to a mailchimp list; Useful for sending newsletters.
-- WYSIWYG editor with AI autocomplete to create beautiful product pages.<sup>New</sup>
+- WYSIWYG editor to create beautiful product pages.
-- File attachment support(images) for the product posts. <sup>New</sup>
+- File attachment support(images) for the product posts.
-- S3 support for delivering digital files via automatic pre-signed URL. <sup>New</sup>
+- S3 support for delivering digital files via automatic pre-signed URL.
-- Subscriber count for the products (With Square).<sup>New</sup>
+- Subscriber count for the products (With Square).
 - Automatic SSL and other security features for production.

 and many more.